osrf/mbzirc/RELEASING.md

 ### Triggering a new release

 The GitHub action for releasing is configured to react to the new push of git tags with the following name: `dockerhub_release_*` where `*` is any string.
-It is not used in the releasing, probably something meaningful for the person doing the release, could be a name, a date, or other.
+The string is not used during the release process.
+It mainly serves as something meaningful for the person doing the release, could be a name, a date, or other.

 The source code of the new image would the one corresponding to the tag.
 An example using `_alpha0`: in a local checkout just run